joseph-long/essayer/_drafts/defaults.md

 The online news ecosystem has, up until very recently, been funded predominantly by advertising.
-For decades, broadcast & print mass media companies had enjoyed the undivided attention of the popular mind, and the undivided financial support of the advertisers.[^me]
+For decades, broadcast & print mass media companies had enjoyed the undivided attention of the popular mind, and the undivided financial support of the advertisers.
+(Much more about the news business in <a href="/essayer/news.html">this other post</a>)

 <!-- TK: what happened in between? -->